karixdev/PolslCourseScheduleApi/README.md

 ## 1. Project description

 The aim of the project was to build a publicly accessible course schedule REST API for Silesian University of Technology's full-time majors.
 This is a private project, not supported by the university.
-The motivation was precisely the lack of a publicly available REST API of the university's course schedule.
+The motivation was precisely the lack of a publicly available REST API of the university's course schedule - project web scrapes schedules from [plan.polsl.pl](https://plan.polsl.pl/).
 The second factor was that the official schedule page works quite slowly - every time we request for another schedule half of the page is re-rendered and all front-end processing (assigning classes to HTML elements, etc.) is done on the server side, not on the client side.

 The course schedules are cyclically updated - by default every hour, this value can be changed in `application.yaml` under the `schedule-job.cron`.
 But there is also an option to [manually update](#post-apiv1scheduleid) them